gpuweb/WSL/Spec/source/index.rst

 - AllMemoryBarrierWithGroupSync

 They have the return type ``void`` and no arguments.
-Once a thread reaches a call to one of these, it waits for all other threads in its threadgroup to reach the same point (same function call with the same divergence stack).
+Once a thread reaches a call to one of these, it waits for all other threads in its threadgroup to reach the same point (same instance of the same function call).
 Then all of these threads reduce the function call to ``{}``, emitting the corresponding fence event.
 Please see :ref:`memory_model_label` for the effect of that event.

+..
+This notion of instance is a bit fuzzy, I should probably more formally define it (something like the nth time we reach that function call).
+    For now I don't consider it high priority, since SPIRV only refers to instances of instructions at this level of formality.

 Cast operators
 """"""""""""""